Basic Approach

 Business Continuity Plans

 In order to avoid or minimize any risks that could affect our ability to conduct business in times of emergency, we have formulated business continuity plans (BCPs) for each region and business location in the event of damaging earthquakes; other natural disasters, such as typhoons and torrential rains, which have been occurring with increasing frequency in recent years; and widespread pandemics.
 In addition, we regularly conduct drills based on scenario planning for large-scale disasters, such as an earthquake directly under the Tokyo metropolitan area, to prepare for crisis response as an organization.
 Since the DOWA Group primarily engages in business-to-business transactions, disruptions along the supply chain will have a severe impact on the production and sales activities of customers receiving our services or products.
 Therefore, through CSR procurement, we regularly confirm with our major suppliers that they have in place a BCP to ensure that we can restore and continue business promptly.
-In FY2023, outside experts will conduct a location risk survey at all production sites in Japan, assuming a wide range of natural disasters such as earthquakes, tsunamis, windstorms, floods, and landslides, and based on the results, we are reviewing the BCPs at each site.
+Outside experts will conduct a location risk survey at all production sites in Japan, assuming a wide range of natural disasters such as earthquakes, tsunamis, windstorms, floods, and landslides, and based on the results, we are reviewing the BCPs at each site.

 Strengthening of Information Security